Georges Delerue: Career

-By the early 1950s Delerue was composing music for short films and writing theatrical music for the Théâtre Babylone and the Opéra Comique.
+By the early 1950s, Delerue was composing music for short films and writing theatrical music for the Théâtre Babylone and the Opéra Comique.
 He began collaborating with Boris Vian on a number of projects during this time, including theatrical adaptations of The Snow Knight and The Builders of Empire, an oratorio A Regrettable Incident, and a ballet The Barker.
-In 1952 he began directing the orchestra of the Club d'Essai for French National Radio and Television, and scored his first television drama Princes du sang.
-In 1954 he wrote his first compositions for historical spectacles of light and sound, Lisieux and The Liberation of Paris.
-In 1955 he composed his Concert Symphony for Piano and Orchestra, and on 31 January 1957 his opera The Snow Knight premiered at Nancy and was a popular success.
-In 1959 he composed his first score for a feature film, Le bel âge.
+In 1952, Delerue began directing the orchestra of the Club d'Essai for French National Radio and Television, and scored his first television drama, Princes du sang.
+In 1954, he wrote his first compositions for historical spectacles of light and sound, Lisieux and The Liberation of Paris.
+In 1955, he composed his Concert Symphony for Piano and Orchestra, and on 31 January 1957 his opera The Snow Knight premiered at Nancy and was a popular success.
+In 1959, he composed his first score for a feature film, Le bel âge.

 His career was diverse and he composed frequently for major art house directors, most often François Truffaut (including Jules and Jim), but also for Jean-Luc Godard's film Contempt (Le Mépris), and for Alain Resnais, Louis Malle, and Bernardo Bertolucci, besides later working on several Hollywood productions, including Oliver Stone's Platoon and Salvador.
 Another director Delerue composed for was Ken Russell, who in return filmed a BBC documentary about Delerue entitled Don't Shoot the Composer (1966).

 He composed the music for Flemming Flindt's ballet, Enetime (The Lesson), based on Ionesco's play, The Lesson.
 During his 42-year career, he composed scores for 200 feature movies, 125 short ones, 70 TV films, and 35 TV serials.
 The soundtrack for war docudrama by Pierre Schoendoerffer, Diên Biên Phu (1992), was one of his late notable works.

 Delerue also made cameo appearances in La nuit americaine and Les deux anglaises et le continent.